DennisVN/end-of-field-challenge/README.md

 Don't understimate simplicity.
 Don't be affraid to delete your project if your stuck.
 Starting over again and simplifying my approach helped me completing before the deadline.

 ## License
-Dennis van Nieuwenhuyse and the BeCode Verou 2 gang !
+&copy Dennis van Nieuwenhuyse and the BeCode Verou 2 gang !